ZMH-SDUST/CM-DPG/README.md

 - ▶️ **Operational procedures**
 - ⚠️ **Precautions and notes**

+### 📘 Experimental introduction
+Overview of the experiment background and context.

+### 🎯 Experimental purpose
+The primary goals and objectives of the experiment.

+### 🧪 Experimental content
+Description of the key tasks and steps involved in the experiment.

+### ▶️ Operational procedures
+Step-by-step workflow for conducting the experiment.

+### ⚠️ Precautions and notes
+Safety concerns, operational tips, and important reminders.

 **The following figure shows the cover of the *University Physics Experiments* manual and a summary page of one representative experiment.
 These pages illustrate the structured descriptions—purposes, instruments, procedures, and operation flows—that serve as the foundation for the PhysScene dataset design and annotation.**

 <p align="center">